rd--/blksc3/md/glossary.md

 ## Zoom

-The workspace has controls to zoom in (⊕) and out (⊖) of the drawing, and to center it at its initial scale (⊙).
+The workspace has controls to zoom in (⊕) and out (⊖) of the drawing, and to centre it at its initial scale (⊙).
 A mouse scroll wheel will also control workspace scaling.
-The block drawing is implemented using vector drawing primitives and scales without artifacts.
+The block drawing is implemented using vector drawing primitives and scales without artefacts.